-Annual Child Advocacy Awards
+Annual Child Advocate Awards

 Every year United Voices for Children gives awards to honor remarkable ministry volunteer service or advocacy efforts on behalf of children, youth, and/or families throughout the Northern Illinois Conference.